Skip to Content

 Instructions

-5. Bake for 45 minutes till fork tender.
-Scoop out and serve.
-Enjoy.
+5. Bake for 45 minutes, or until fork tender.
+Scoop out of the skin and serve.

 Nutrition Information: